 - Evaluate their own creative process and decision making, and reflect with a partner on how effectively their ideas or feelings have been expressed in their own artwork.

 Julian Opie is one of Britain’s leading contemporary artists and has been making portraits since the 1990s.
 He is a painter, sculptor and digital artist, creating both still images and animations.

 When Opie started drawing portraits, he used to look at himself in the mirror, close one eye and carefully trace his reflection using a felt-tip pen.
 Opie noticed that the traced lines on the mirror created a portrait which felt more real than the usual way of drawing.
-He liked the idea that he could use basic visual elements to create a portrait of an individual person.
-Circles become symbols for eyes and heads, and oblong shapes replace shoulders and hair.
-His work reveals how we can recognise faces even in their simplest form.
+He liked the idea that basic visual elements could create a portrait of an individual person.
+Circles become symbols for eyes and heads, and oblong shapes replace shoulders and hair: his work reveals how we can recognise faces even in their simplest form.